 Where to Stay: Four Seasons at Disney (luxury), Floridays Resort (mid-range), Orlando International Resort Club (mid-range)

-The city that is always full of lights gets even brighter during the holiday season.
-Each hotel does its own take on the season.
+The city that is always full of lights gets even brighter during the holiday season, and each hotel does its own take on the season.
 Don’t forget to stop by Bellagio’s botanical gardens.
-They have the best decorations on the Strip.
+We think they have the best decorations on the Strip.

 Did you know you can spend Christmas at the North Pole without leaving the United States?
-Thousands of letters are sent to the Santa Claus House every year, and they even write back.
+Thousands of letters are sent to the Santa Claus House every year, and he even writes back.
 You may even be able to catch the Aurora Borealis!